manukoli1986/GCP_PUB-SUB_TF/README.md

 Ans: I have used python flask with ssl_context which accepts request on HTTPS with dummpy certs.

 b.
 Is highly available <br />
-Ans: I have used replicaset to run application in HA and also we can go with HPA configuration.
+Ans: I have used ssl_context with flask which is running on single pod.
+If I would have used external SSL from Let'sencrypt or other SSL provider then I would have used gunicorn or Nginx to handle SSL certificates.
+However due to less time, I am just using ssl_context for HTTPS requests.
+We also replicaSets or HPA to achieve high availability.

 c.
 Is able to persist data beyond the life of the application <br />
 Ans: Yes, I have used PV,PVC and mount PVC volume on deployment.
 My application code is not storing anything but we can use this way to persist the data beyond the life of application/Pod